dcunited001/dcunited001.github.io/_drafts/daedalian-themes.md

   - prometheus, fire & immortality
   - the trickster tricks the devil
   - the archetypical mystic disguised as a beggar
-- the idiot savant whose battles are won through serendipity luck and purity
+- the idiot savant whose battles are won through serendipity, luck and purity
   - the nature of such serendipity
     - especially as contrasted with the sociopath's meticulous planning and strategic, obsequious behavior